venamax/dataincubator/spark/README.md

 # Overview

-StackOverflow is a collaboratively edited question-and-answer site generally focused on programming topics.
+StackOverflow is a collaboratively edited question-and-answer site originally focused on programming topics.
 Because of the variety of features tracked, including a variety of feedback metrics, it allows for some open-ended analysis of user behavior on the site.

+## Accessing the data

 The data is available on [S3](s3://thedataincubator-course/spark-stack-data/) There are three subfolders: allUsers, allPosts, and allVotes which contain